-Help to Buy (Scotland) enables you to purchase a home with a 5% deposit with the Government offering an interest free loan for up to 20% of the purchase price which means you can obtain a 25% loan to value mortgage.
-The pandemic has meant that this scheme has been extended.
-In addition, the First Home Fund is a shared equity scheme to provide first-time buyers with up to £25,000 to help them buy a property that meets their needs and is located in the area where they want to live.
+Although Help to Buy (Scotland) will soon be coming to an end, the First Home Fund is a shared equity scheme to provide first-time buyers with up to £25,000 to help them buy a property that meets their needs and is located in the area where they want to live.
 The scheme is open to all first-time buyers in Scotland who are taking out a mortgage.
 You will not be able to apply to the scheme if you are a cash buyer or if you have previously owned a property in the UK or abroad at any time (as either a sole or a joint owner).
-Although the applications closed in October 2020 this is a temporary hold and applications are due to reopen in February 2021.
+Although the applications closed in October 2020 this is a temporary hold and applications are due to reopen this month.

 House builders often have incentives such as free fixtures and fittings, stamp duty bills and legal fees.

 Pool resources with friends or family

 One of the most common ways to purchase a property is to pool resources with friends, a partner or family.
 The ‘bank of mum and dad’ is increasingly popular but whoever you are committing to buying a home with, you need to think about what will happen if one party wants to sell or if they are unable to meet their share of the mortgage repayments.
 If you borrow you as borrowers are ‘jointly and severally liable,’ the lender can chase either of you for missed payments.